El Cantante: Plot

-Puchi (Jennifer Lopez) talks about her late husband, salsa legend Héctor Lavoe "El Cantante De Los Cantantes" ("The singer of all the singers") (Marc Anthony), during a 2002 interview.
+Puchi talks about her late husband, salsa legend Héctor Lavoe "El Cantante De Los Cantantes" ("The singer of all the singers"), during a 2002 interview.
 Héctor Pérez leaves Puerto Rico, even though his father tries to persuade him not to go because if he does he'll lose a father.
 Héctor decides to go anyway against his father's will in an attempt to pursue his dreams.
-On his first night in the city he meets Eddie (Manny Pérez) and discovers the new sound of salsa flowing through the streets.
+On his first night in the city he meets Eddie and discovers the new sound of salsa flowing through the streets.
 He eventually becomes the lead singer in a salsa group performing in a bar.
-One night he is approached by salsa musicians Willie Colón (John Ortiz) and Johnny Pacheco.
+One night he is approached by salsa musicians Willie Colón and Johnny Pacheco.
 Johnny offers them a deal with Fania Records Company and Hector accepts.
 The company also suggests that he change his name to Héctor Lavoe.
 "Lavoe" meaning "the voice" in French.

-Héctor is falling for Puchi, a girl he saw dancing at the club where he was allowed entry and also to perform by her brother Papo (Antone Pagán), the club manager.
+Héctor is falling for Puchi, a girl he saw dancing at the club where he was allowed entry and also to perform by her brother Papo, the club manager.
 Papo invites Héctor to the sweet 16 party he is throwing at his apartment for his sister Puchi and there they get to speak further since noticing each other at the club and begin to further fall in love.
 He confesses to her that his mother died when he was young, his brother was killed the night he came to New York and that he didn't have many people in his life.
 She tells him that they'll take care of each other.
 It is revealed that Héctor was cheating on Puchi with another girl named Carmen.
 Puchi reveals that Carmen and she were pregnant with a baby of his at the same time.
 But she is the only woman of his life because he chose her.
 They eventually get married and have a son named Tito.
 On a night of hard partying, Héctor catches Eddie doing drugs and does so too.
 This will be the start of his drug addiction.

 Through the years, after Héctor's consistent tardiness to gigs, Willie grows tired of Héctor's irresponsibility and decides to go solo.
 Héctor's drug and alcohol addiction continues to grow stronger and becomes very noticeable.
 Puchi is infuriated when she finds Tito eating alone and Héctor shooting up while the gas was on.
 She begs Héctor to quit the drugs and to turn his life around for their son and because he is always high and is missing out and she loves him.